-Women In Film’s Sexual Harassment Help Line is an integrated program that offers resources and support to anyone who has experienced sexual harassment while working in the entertainment industry.
-We provide referrals to pro bono employment attorneys, and sliding scale trauma-informed therapy and a free confidential support group, Safe Space, through our partner organization The Wright Institute Los Angeles.
+Women In Film’s Sexual Harassment Help Line is an integrated program that offers resources and support to anyone who has experienced sexual harassment or misconduct while working in the entertainment industry.
+They provide referrals to pro bono employment attorneys, and sliding scale trauma-informed therapy and a free confidential support group, Safe Space, through their partner organization The Wright Institute Los Angeles.

 Women's Media Center

 The Women’s Media Center is a progressive, nonpartisan nonprofit organization working to raise the visibility, viability and decision-making power of women and girls in media and, thereby, ensuring that their stories get told and their voices are heard.